IbrahimAbuhanoun/IbrahimAbuhanoun.github.io/_portfolio/portfolio-1.md

   </figure>
 </div>
 ### Tip Structure Design
-A tip structure was designed to address the snagging behavior seen earlier when the flat tip hugs the blade.
-A tip can also act as a stable medium to attach an end effector like a camera, a pressure sensor, a gripper, and so on.

-In designing the tip structure, the main focus was centered around improving navigation and making the design as simple as possible.
-Several tip-mounting strategies have been explored in prior soft-robotics literature — including rigid caps with rollers, string-based mounts, and magnetic attachments — but each introduces added mechanical complexity or reliability tradeoffs at this scale.
-Given the project's emphasis on simplicity and rapid iteration, the design effort instead focused on developing a simple cap geometry that could be 3D printed, easily swapped, and directly tested for navigation performance.
+A removable tip structure was developed to reduce blade snagging and provide a stable mounting platform for potential end effectors, such as cameras, sensors, or grippers.
+Existing tip-mounting approaches were reviewed, but many introduced additional mechanical complexity.
+The design instead prioritized simple, interchangeable 3D-printed cap geometries that could be easily fabricated and evaluated for navigation performance.

 ## Results
 the results